 A schematic representation of the system is shown in Figure 3-1.
-It can be used either as a standalone solution technique or as a step in the hybrid modeling approach.
+TABS-2 can be used either as a stand-alone solution technique or as a step in the hybrid modeling approach.
 The model calculates water surface elevations, current patterns, constituent transport, sediment erosion and deposition, the resulting bed surface elevations, and the feedback to hydraulics.
-Existing conditions can be analyzed to determine the impacts of project construction at James Island on flow circulation and sedimentation.
+Existing conditions can be analyzed to determine the impact of upland site construction on flow circulation and sedimentation.
 All models are depth-averaged and are solved by the finite element method using Galerkin weighted residuals.